-Discuss Distance with a Mongolian (or other horse bow) at the Horsebow within Archery Interchange UK Forums; Hi,
+Discuss Distance with a Mongolian (or other horse bow) at the Horsebow within Archery Interchange Forums; Hi,

 I'm interested in getting a Mongolian or other horse bow.
 I would probably be ...